-49. The dominant firm also could give its internal team advance notice of changes or make the interface difficult to use by others, and so forth.
+The dominant firm also could give its internal team advance notice of changes or make the interface difficult to use by others, and so forth.
 These concerns are similar but not identical to concerns relating to "standards wars," in which two or more incompatible technologies enable roughly similar product functions, and the companies that control those technologies vie to make their own technology the last one standing at the end of the war.
-See generally CARL SHAPIRO & HALR.
-VARIAN, INFORMATION RULES: A STRATEGIC GUIDE TO THE NETWORK ECONOMY 261-84 (1999) (describing the dynamics of "standards wars"), Standards wars are expensive and inefficient.
+See generally CARL SHAPIRO & HALR, VARIAN, INFORMATION RULES: A STRATEGIC GUIDE TO THE NETWORK ECONOMY 261-84 (1999) (describing the dynamics of "standards wars"), Standards wars are expensive and inefficient.
 See id. at 276-84.
 They also can delay adoption of new technologies.
 See id. at 264 ("[R]ival, incompatible approaches to a new technology can indeed kill or at least greatly retard the growth of that technology.").
 In standards wars, companies exert their own power, hoping the technology they control will become the universal standard in the relevant market.
+The prospect of dominant platforms' having control over APIs is not that the dominant platform will call upon its vast financial, cultural, and advertising power in launching a campaign a small competitor cannot win.
+The concern is that the dominant platform will engage in a relatively inexpensive exclusionary strategy.
+In our the world of mandated interoperability, the dominant firm might design the APIs or modify them to slow data transfers to or from particular rivals, or to transmit posts originating on rival platforms using layouts that are unappealing, colors that are unappealing, or even fonts that undermine the look and feel or other branding choices the rival platforms have made.

-The prospect of dominant platforms' having control over APIs is not that the dominant platform that case, content flowing to or from competitors will not transmit properly, making consumers-who value reliable communication-reluctant to leave the dominant firm.
+making consumers-who value reliable communication-reluctant to leave the dominant firm.
 To guard against this outcome, the regulator must have ultimate control.
 If the regulator empowers a technical committee, that allows the regulator to avoid controlling the pace of technological change or making design choices.
 The regulator instead can protect the interface from capture by the dominant firm, from bias against any set of entrants, and from changes that block or restrict entry.